Dizzle0/dylantaylor.net/README.md

 # DylanTaylor.net

-My professional networking site with the following:
+My professional networking website with the following:
 - About
 - Contact
 - Projects